utPLSQL/utPLSQL/docs/userguide/annotations.md

 * [schema]:suite1[.suite2][.suite3]...[.procedure] - execute all tests by `suitepath` in all suites on path suite1[.suite2][.suite3]...[.procedure].
 If schema is not provided, then the current schema is used.
 Example: `:all.rooms_tests`
 * [schema.]package[.procedure] - execute all tests in the specified test package.
 The whole hierarchy of suites in the schema is built before all before/after hooks or part suites for the provided suite package are executed as well.
 Example: `tests.test_contact.test_last_name_validator` or simply `test_contact.test_last_name_validator` if `tests` is the current schema.

+!!! note
+    Only the `beforeall` and `afterall` hooks of the parent suite are executed for the suite package.
+The `beforeeach` and `aftereach` hooks of the suite package are not executed.

 ### Rollback